dhruvsharma1999/Deepthought-tasks/README.md

 > 1. **this** Must call super constructor in derived class before accessing 'this' or returning from derived constructor.
 > 2. The clickHandler event is never called to increment the click counter.

+## Conclusion

+> All the technical task were fun and had opprtuinity to brush up existing skiils, their were no constraints for the projects, that is the best part, I was able to implement them with my own thought process and approach while keepig the core features intact.

+> It was a good sprint implementing these tasks, I am trying to imporve my CSS skiils to make front-end look much better, these tasks gave me a good opportunity to practice that.

+> I was also able to work on my logical skills as the the projects include alot of state transions, which requires some brainstorming, hence very good fromt that side.

+> As a candidate, I would like to say the chosen projects were really interactive and great to assess the onces skill, I learned alot while implementing these tasks.